CAVaccineInventory/vial/README.md

   - `GET /api/counties/CA` - list counties in a state - accepts two letter state codes

 For ongoing updates, see [simonw-internal-blog](https://github.com/CAVaccineInventory/simonw-internal-blog).

-## What this will do

-- Export options matching the public APIs we currently generate from Airtable
-- I'm going to try setting up [django-reversion](https://github.com/etianen/django-reversion) to get full change history for those items

 The [issues](https://github.com/CAVaccineInventory/vial/issues) in this repo closely track upcoming work.